Skip to main content

 e2e: {

-baseUrl: 'http://localhost:3000', // update according to how your test run
+baseUrl: 'http://localhost:3000', // Update to match your development server

 screenshotsFolder: 'dist/cypress',